Parquery/icontract/docs/source/usage.rst

 	The property getters and setters are considered "normal" methods.
 If you want to check the invariants at property getters and/or setters, make sure to include :attr:`InvariantCheckEvent.CALL` in ``check_on``.

+In addition, we treat ``__setstate__`` as a constructor.
+That is, the invariants are checked *after* the call, but not before and during the call, as unpickling results in intermediate object states which might be invalid.

 The following examples show various cases when an invariant is breached.

 After the initialization: